dcrommie/walbrook/education/understanding-hedge-funds.md

 1. Direct investment in offshore hedge fund
 2. Direct investment in locally registered hedge fund
-3. Investment in exchange traded hedge fund
+3. Investment in exchange-traded hedge fund
-4. Investment in fund of hedge funds
+4. Investment in a fund of hedge funds

 #### Direct investment in offshore hedge fund

 Professional/institutional/accredited or qualified investors can invest directly in the fund.
 The sale of off-shore funds is often restricted or prohibited.
 Investing in offshore companies may have an impact on the taxation of the investment.

-Offshore hedge funds are private investment partnerships which only accept professional, institutional, accredited or qualified investors.
+Offshore hedge funds are private investment partnerships that only accept professional, institutional, accredited or qualified investors.
 They require a minimum investment volume and a minimum investment period.

-#### Direct investment in locally registered hedge fund
+#### Direct investment in locally regulated hedge fund

-If registered and approved by the local regulator, such funds can be sold to the public.
+If registered with and approved by the local regulator, a distributor may offer a hedge fund to the public.
+However, it is common for additional restrictions to remain e.g. no offer to retail investors.

 #### Investment in exchange traded hedge fund

-Some hedge funds are listed on a securities exchange.
-This can result in a larger correlation of the funds with stock markets.
-Exchange-traded hedge funds may be sold at a premium/discount.
+Some hedge fund strategies are available in closed-ended vehicles listed on a securities exchange.
+Depending on the process employed, a listing can result in a higher correlation to traditional assets.
+The closed-end structure also means that liquidity risk remains, and the fund will regularly trade at a premium or discount to the net asset value.

 #### Investment in fund of hedge funds